MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This category contains the following fields:

+  - **Model** - string containing the physical model for the device running the app. iOS only.
+For example, iPhone13.3 or iPad11.6.

   - **OsBuild** - The build number of the operating system installed on the device.
 Allows us to identify whether issues are impacting individual service packs or versions of a given operating system differently than others so we can prioritize issues.

   - **OsVersion** - The major version of the operating system installed on the device.
 Allows us to determine if issues are impacting a particular operating system version more than other so we can prioritize issues.